hms-dbmi/gehlenborglab-website/UPDATING_VIA_GIT.md

 For more information about the markdown file format, please refer to [this guide](https://guides.github.com/features/mastering-markdown/).

-When you are finished editing the file, save it, and commit the changes to your git branch
+When you are finished editing the file, save it, and commit your changes

 ```sh
 git add firstname-lastname.md # replace with your name